s1155003185/VCCProjectGenerator/README.md

 ActionDirectoryHpp, ActionDirectoryCpp
     Optional.
 Empty then generate in the same file with Form In Generation Mode, action files are generated here.
+    Action Argument class follows normal class generation rules.
+    To Generate Action Argument Class, Action Class and Form Class in same file, need to put Action Argument Property and Form Property in the same file and set ActionDirectoryHpp and ActionDirectoryCpp be empty.

 FormDirectoryHpp, FormDirectoryCpp
     Optional.
 Empty then follow ObjectDirectoryHpp, ObjectDirectoryCpp.